 The two main types of wedding ceremonies are civil and religious.
 Religious ceremonies are conducted by an officially appointed minister from a variety of churches and religious bodies from within the region.
 Despite what most assume their ceremonies are relaxed and laid back.
 You do not need to meet with the minister beforehand, there is no objection if you have been previously married or have children.

 Your M10 forms will need to be picked up in advance of your wedding (At any point during the previous week) this must be done in person by either of you.
 Please note the registrars are closed at weekends.

 Civil ceremonies are far more expensive, but one benefit is the registrar will bring the M10 form with them.
-Their charge for attendance (2017) including the M10 is £275 weekdays, £359 Saturday and £402 Sunday and bank holidays.
+Their charge for attendance can be found here.
 Their ceremony follows the same lines as those conducted by a minister.

 Can I have my own personalised timetable?